Laurenzarus/Laurenzarus.github.io/README.md

 # Laurenzarus.github.io
 The code for my personal website.
-Currently hosts the project/website I made with my team during USC's Hackathon TrojanHacks Strikes Back 2018.
+The site can be viewed at Laurenzarus.github.io.

-Planning to implement this page as my final project for ITP 104 - Web Publishing at USC.
-At that point the homepage will contain a link to the bingo game.
+Currently represents the final project of ITP-104: Introduction to Web Development that I took in the Spring of 2018 at USC.